Version 3.0 (June 2021)

 7.2 It is imperative that information shared within the REN-ISAC community be handled in accordance with policy.
 Failure to adhere to the Information Sharing Policy will result in membership review and consequences proportionate to the breach of trust.
 Consequences may include, but not be limited to: reaffirmation of the information sharing policies, counseling, reprimand, or loss of membership.

-7.3 Actual or suspected breaches of the Information Sharing Policy, whether intentional or accidental, must be immediately reported to the Membership Committee via email at MEMBERSHIP@REN-ISAC.NET.
+7.3 Actual or suspected breaches of the Information Sharing Policy, whether intentional or accidental, must be immediately reported to the Membership Committee.
 Anonymity of third-party reporters will be honored.

 8.0 Copyright